 With borders being cut off from outside travel for decades, Myanmar is an untouched, step back in time.
 The land is covered with ancient temples and a magnificent landscape that feels like a living edition of National Geographic.
 Even with all of momentous recent changes of opening up their borders, Myanmar remains a rural nation of traditional values.

 This project gave opportunities and experiences to people who have spent the majority of their lives being censored and stifled.
-It also raised $5000 for Sundara who is brilliantly approaching the hygiene problems that lead to rapid spread of disease and illness.

 As with all our projects, we met inspiring kids throughout the country who enchanted us with their spirit!
 We share their story of resilience here...